 Rotor - Underneath the cap is a rotor which spins to distribute the spark to each cylinder via terminals molded into the underside of the cap which connect to each post above it.
 The cap is connected to the top of the rotor by a spring loaded carbon brush.
-The rotor has two terminals: one on top where it meets the carbon brush and one at the tip which almost connects with the cap as it rotates.
+The rotor has two terminals: one on top where it meets the carbon brush and one at the tip which almost connects with the terminals in the cap as it rotates.
 In between the terminals of the rotor is an epoxy embedded wire wound resistor (usually 5 kohm) that limits the amount of current that is conducted through it.

-Mechanical Advance - Inside the distributor are a set of springs and weights.
+Mechanical Advance - Inside the distributor are a set of springs and advance weights.
 The weights are held in place by springs and swing outward as the shaft rotates with the engine.
 As the weights move the plate that holds the points twists counter clockwise relative to the shaft.
 This has the effect of advancing the timing because the points are now closing earlier than before (the shaft rotates clockwise with the engine).
 This is called mechanical (or centrifugal) advance and the reason we need more advance as the engine spins faster is that the piston is travelling faster but the chemical reaction in the combustion chamber still has a relatively fixed reaction time.
 If the advance comes in too soon the pressure from combustion might try to force the piston down during it's up travel.
 If it comes too late, less torque will be produced as the pressure will be wasted as heat absorbed by the cylinder walls.

-Most Bosch distributors (except for the 009) have two types of springs inside.
+Most Bosch distributors (except for the "009"") have two types of springs inside.
 The first is fully extended and reacts as soon as the engine speed increases from idle.
 The second spring is elongated so that it begins to stretch at a much higher rpm.
 Not only different in length but this spring is also stiffer and the overall effect is an advance curve that has two slopes: at first a quick advance then it tapers off.
 The maximum advance is limited by two stops inside the body that prevent the weights from moving further outward at higher rpms.
 The required amount of advance depends on the combustion chamber design and the camshaft selection.
 20-24 degrees is typically required by 3500rpm.
 After that the turbulence of the intake mixture is enough to promote combustion at the maximum advance.

 Each spark plug is threaded into the cylinder head and protrudes slightly into the combustion chamber.
 The stock plugs have a copper conductor and come in one or two suitable heat ranges.
 Some plugs protrude more into the combustion chamber than others but the threads of the plug never do.
 The energy produced by the ignition system manifests itself as a high voltage spark that jumps from the center electrode to ground by ionizing the air in between.
 When the spark occurs, the current that flows ignites the air fuel mixture.

 The biggest weakness of the system are the points.
+PERIOD.
 They are not designed to last the 15k mile service interval as they are often in terrible shape by then.

 Even with greasing, the block wears down and as it does the contacts grow closer together.
-When this happens the time that the points are closed is extended increasing the dwell and it has the effect of slowly retarding the timing.
+When this happens the time that the points are closed is extended increasing the dwell and this has the effect of slowly retarding the timing.

 When the condenser fails the points pit quickly because of the high voltage that is not supposed to flow through them when the spark occurs in the secondary.
 The result is a weak spark or even lack of spark.

-The stock distributor requires the Pertronix Ignitor 1847V (sometimes 1847 but never 1847A which is for the 009).
+The stock vacuum can distributor requires the Pertronix Ignitor 1847V (sometimes 1847 but never 1847A which is for the 009).
 Installation takes about 30 minutes (less if the distributor is removed from the engine) and you simply remove the points AND condenser from the distributor, fit the Ignitor inside and then connect the two wires to the coil.

-If your engine has been fit with the 009 (Bosch 0 231 178 009) distributor instead of the stock distributor you are missing out.
+If your engine has been fit with the 009 distributor (Bosch 0 231 178 009) instead of the stock distributor you are missing out.
 The problem with the 009 is a basic one: it ruins the drivability of your bus even though it's working perfectly:

-Apart from never being fit to any production VW, the total advance is too little under most conditions for a VW engine (only 22-24 degrees).
+Apart from NEVER being fit to any production VW, the total advance is too little under most conditions for a VW engine (only 22-24 degrees).
 Not only that but the advance comes in too fast.
 To compensate for this, the timing at idle has to be set higher than normal.

 The end results of this behavior is that there is a flat spot just off idle and inadequate advance as you accelerate.
 Some people think the surge of power that comes later is cool but all they are really achieving is abrupt acceleration, a larger gasoline bill and more emissions.
 Maybe it works on a beetle in a tailwind with no passengers but in a bus?
 No way.

-Unless you've also switched to a set of carbs that cannot power the vacuum can on a stock vacuum (SVDA) distributor you should switch back to the stock system.
+Unless you've also switched to a set of carbs that cannot power the vacuum can on a stock vacuum dual-advance (SVDA) distributor you should switch back to the stock system.

 The energy stored in the coil can be mathematically represented using the energy storage formula for an inductor: